flowroute/flowroute-numbers-php/README.md

 ###InboundRoutesController<a name=inboundco></a>

 The Inbound Routes Controller contains the methods required to view all of your existing inbound routes and to create new inbound routes.

-The Controller supports the following methods:
+Methods must be added to a PHP file and that file run from a command line.
+For example, you can create a **routes.php** file that must contain the following information:

+	<?php

+	require_once('vendor/autoload.php');

+	use FlowrouteNumbersLib\Controllers\InboundRoutesController;
+	use FlowrouteNumbersLib\APIException;

+	$irc = new InboundRoutesController();

+	use FlowrouteNumbersLib\Models\Route;

+	?>
+Add the following InboundRoutesController methods between `use FlowrouteNumbersLib\Models\Route;` and `?>` and then comment out each line as needed.
+You can also create individual files for each method as long as each file contains the information above.

 *	[`mlist`](#listroutes)
 * 	[`createNewRoute`](#createroute)